HengruiX/friendAR-BackEnd/README.md

-# MeetMe-BackEnd
+# friendAR-BackEnd
-Back end implementation for the MeetMe app
+Back end implementation for the friendAR app

+The project won Best Hardward Hack and Best Use of AWS in HackNY Spring 2018